Dr Ivan Ribar: History

 As one of the last neighborhoods built in Novi Beograd before the collapse of the Serbian economy in the early 1990s, it initially was known only by its name.
-Later block numbers were assigned to it (as for most of Novi Beograd) so that the southern part of the neighborhood is now Block 71 and the northern part is Block 72, so far the two highest numbers of all the blocks.
+Later block numbers were assigned to it (as for most of New Belgrade) so that the southern part of the neighborhood is now Block 71 and the northern part is Block 72, so far, the two highest numbers of all the blocks.